 - Understanding of business: Stock Investing requires you to understand the business of the company where you decide to invest.
-You need to know what product the company makes, where does it make it, where does it source the raw material from, to whom does it sell, who are its competitors, what are its strengths and weaknesses against those competitors, how well it manages it finances etc. You do the same analysis when you decide to start your own company and work on the basics of the business model.
-Stock Investing without understanding of underlying business is like throwing dice while praying that it will roll in your favour.
+You need to know what product the company makes, where does it make it, where does it source the raw material from, to whom does it sell, who are its competitors, what are its strengths and weaknesses against those competitors, how well it manages its finances etc. You do the same analysis when you decide to start your own company and work on the basics of the business model.
+Stock Investing without an understanding of underlying business is like throwing dice while praying that it will roll in your favour.

-- Invest money and get returns if business performs: Stock Investing and entrepreneurship both involve taking a risk on the business of the company performing well.
+- Invest money and get returns if the business performs: Stock Investing and entrepreneurship both involve taking a risk on the business of the company performing well.
 If you choose stocks where business performs well, the company expands its operations and gives profits/dividends to its owners; then you are on the way to make great amounts of wealth.
 It is the same way entrepreneurship functions.

-- Hard work with dedication: Both entrepreneurship and Stock Investing involve a lot of hard work.
-Entrepreneurship involves keeping track of your company on continuous basis.
+- Hard work with the dedication: Both entrepreneurship and Stock Investing involve a lot of hard work.
+Entrepreneurship involves keeping track of your company on a continuous basis.
 You need to check production levels, sales performance, finances, employee performance, cost efficiency etc. continuously to know the health of your company.
 In Stock Investing, you need to monitor the same things through quarterly results, annual reports, company’s stock exchange filings and news reports etc. Stock Investing demands a lot of time & effort to keep track of the companies in your portfolio.
 If you have more companies than you can track, you expose yourself to bad surprises due to lack of monitoring.
 It is recommended to keep the number of stocks/companies in your portfolio to as low as you are comfortable.